baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/GettingStartedWindows.md

 Additionally:

 - Forms9Patch requires Xamarin.Forms version 2.4.0.280 or newer.
-- To use the <i>`background-color`</i> style attribute within markup text in UWP applications, your UWP applications will need to be built with minimum Windows version of 10.0.16299.0 (Windows 10 Fall Creators Update).
+- To use the `background-color` style attribute within `Forms9Patch.Label.HtmlText` markup text in UWP applications, your UWP applications will need to be built with minimum Windows version of 10.0.16299.0 (Windows 10 Fall Creators Update).
 - To build your Android apps, you will need to add the following to your Android application project's `Resources/values/strings.xml` file:

    ```xml